biolab/orange3-doc-visual-programming/source/widgets/data/featurestatistics.md

 Example
 -------

-The Feature Statistics widget is most often used after the [File](../data/file.md) widget to inspect and find potentially interesting features in the given data set.
+The Column Statistics widget is most often used after the [File](../data/file.md) widget to inspect and find potentially interesting features in the given data set.
 In the following examples, we use the *heart-disease* data set.

 ![](images/feature_statistics_workflow.png)